-Nails, screws, pin-tacks, drawing-pins or similar devices must not be driven into any surface; nor must adhesive tape, Blue Tack or any other form of adhesive be used to attach objects to walls, doors, mantelpieces or other surfaces.
+Nails, screws, pin-tacks, drawing-pins or similar devices must not be driven into any surface; nor must adhesive tape, Blue/White Tack or any other form of adhesive be used to attach objects to walls, doors, mantelpieces or other surfaces.
 On request, the College will affix a reasonable number of picture hooks, except where rooms have picture rails, when appropriate hangers will be supplied.

-Fridges may be brought in to your room, conditions of having a fridge in your room are
+Small fridges may be brought in to your room, conditions of having a fridge in your room are:

-- The fridge must be of the small 'countertop' variety, not an underbench (or larger) size. - Fridges must be kept clean, this is your responsibility, scouts \will not\ clean your fridges for you. - If you do not keep your fridge clean you will be given one chance to clean it, if you do not do so to the satisfaction of the Accommodation Manager or Housekeeper permission to have a fridge in your room will be withdrawn. - When you vacate your room you \must\ take your fridge with you whether this is at the end of the academic year or at the end of each term (dependant on the terms of your license to occupy, tenancy or termly).

-- You should be aware that if you do not remove your fridge from a room that you are vacating and will return to next term College will take no responsibility for your fridge.
+- The fridge must be of the small 'countertop' variety, not an under-bench (or larger) size. - Fridges must be kept clean, this is your responsibility, scouts will not clean your fridges for you. - If you do not keep your fridge clean you will be given one chance to clean it, if you do not do so to the satisfaction of the Accommodation Manager or Housekeeper permission to have a fridge in your room will be withdrawn. - When you vacate your room you must take your fridge with you whether this is at the end of the Licence to Occupy period or at the end of each term (dependant on the terms of your License to Occupy). - You should be aware that if you do not remove your fridge from a room that you are vacating and will return to next term College will take no responsibility for your fridge.
 You should be also aware that student rooms are used by conference guests over the vacations. - If you leave a fridge in a room that you are permanently vacating College will pass on a charge of £50.00 for the disposal of the fridge. - If your fridge causes any damage to College property e.g. by defrosting and staining the carpet, you will be charged repair costs.